-While New Zealand this month gears up for its peak winter season, the experts at Lightfoot Travel are already looking ahead to the warmer weather later in the year.
-Here are some of their top picks for outdoor activities, natural sights, beautiful lodges and top-notch food and wine in the Land of the Long White Cloud.
+New Zealand is a fascinating country offering beautiful scenery and a diverse range of experiences.
+Here are some of the top picks for outdoor activities, natural sights, beautiful lodges and top-notch food and wine in the Land of the Long White Cloud from the experts at Lightfoot Travel.

 What to Do: One-of-a-kind Experiences